sychan/kb_sdk_docs/source/references/UI_spec.rst

 Behavior in ``spec.json``
 -------------------------
-There are three alternative sub-blocks available inside ``behaviour`` block:
+There are three alternative sub-blocks available inside ``behavior`` block:

 - **service-mapping** - defines mapping rules for input and output data for typical SDK method (this way will be described below)

-- **none** - could be used in case UI method is not supposed to run any service function (for instance when input parameters should be passed into widget directly)
+- **none** - could be used in case UI method is not supposed to run any service function (for instance when input parameters should be passed into widget directly) - `Example <https://github.com/kbaseapps/kb_cummerbund/blob/master/ui/narrative/methods/view_volcano_plot/spec.json>`_

 - **script-mapping** - support for legacy software not recommended to use in SDK repos